bbeesley/node-testrail/README.md

 node-testrail
 =============

-A node module for easy access to the testrail API.
+Soon, this will be a node module for easy access to the testrail API.